Autumn1998/GisSPA/README.md

 # GisSPA

 ##### ATTENTION PLEASE
-The  big file Data_TEST in github is stored by LFS,  so the "git lfs" is necessary to be installed before CLONE THIS PROJECT!!!!!!!!!!!!!!!!
+The  big file Data_TEST in github is stored by LFS,  so the "git lfs" is necessary to be installed before CLONING THIS PROJECT!!!!!!!!!!!!!!!!

 Time for compling: short
 No need to install